MilesCranmer/SymbolicRegression.jl/docs/src/concepts.md

 ### Age-Based Replacement

-Instead of always replacing the worst expression, the algorithm always replaces the oldest.
-This technique is called "age-regularized evolution" and is supposed to prevent the population from prematurely converging (as can happen in traditional tournament selection where you simply replace the worst expression) and ensures newer ideas get a chance to develop.
+Instead of replacing the worst expression, the algorithm replaces the oldest member of the population (or the two oldest for crossover).
+This "age-regularized" evolution prevents premature convergence and helps newer ideas get a chance to develop.

 ## Search Dynamics and Temperature